A Parent’s Guide for Identifying Lip and Tongue Ties

 There are so many women who are suffering with pain, bleeding, mastitis, infections, failure to thrive with baby and breastfeeding, latch complication and the list goes on and on.
 So where does a new, or struggling mom, turn for help, where are resources in the central valley for effective breast feeding support?
 Well luckily our office deals with an array of breastfeeding and latch issues, especially when it comes to tongue and lip ties.

-This last month I went to Dr. Yeoman’s office, in Bakersfield, hoping to find relief with TMJ, neck and upper back pain by having a tongue tie revision.
+A few years ago I went to Dr. Yeoman’s office, in Bakersfield, hoping to find relief with TMJ, neck and upper back pain by having a tongue tie revision.
 Below is my update on how it went and how the healing process took place, along with the many benefits I have already experienced.

 We are seeing a great deal of infants with lip and tongue ties, some associated with MTHFR mutations, what I feel mine is related too.
 Lip and tongue ties not only make it difficult for the child to latch and breast feed correctly but cause extreme tension in the mouth, head and neck which can translate through the whole body creating situations like colic, reflux, cavities, disturbed sleep and constipation.